BaptisteD51/nouveau-theme-caweb/README.md

 ### Custom post type: "intervenant"

 #### Introduction
-By default, in WordPress, there is two post types: Posts and Pages.
-But it is possible to register Custom Post Types that are independant from these two.
+By default, in WordPress, there are two main content types: Posts and Pages.
+But it is possible to register Custom Post Types that are independant from this two.

-For the Master CAWEB website, we needed a simple way to easily manage the teachers.
-The custom post type "intervenant" was made for that.
+For the Master CAWEB website, we needed a way to easily manage the teachers.
+The custom post type "intervenant" was espacially made for that.

 #### Register custom post types
-With the **register_post_type()** function in function.php you can add a new custom post type accessible from the back-office.
-[More documentation here](https://developer.wordpress.org/plugins/post-types/registering-custom-post-types/).
+With **register_post_type()**, in function.php, you can add a new custom post type accessible from the back-office.
+[More documentation about custom post types here](https://developer.wordpress.org/plugins/post-types/registering-custom-post-types/).

+    '''
+    function my_function(){
+        register_post_type(){
+            'name_of_the_custom_post_type',[
+                ... parameters ...
+            ],
+        }
+    }

+    add_action('init', 'my_function');
+    '''

-You can rewrite the slugs of your custom post type using the rewrite parameter, in our case:
+You can rewrite the slug of your custom post type using the rewrite parameter:

     ```
     'rewrite'=>[
-        'slug'=>'intervenants',
+        'slug'=>'the_base_slug_you_want',
     ],
     ```

+In our case : *'slug'=>'intervenants'*

-**Be careful:** don't use internationalization functions for the 'slug'.
-It causes compatibility problems with the WPML plugin.
+**Be careful:** don't use internationalization functions for the 'slug' parameter.
+It causes compatibility problems with the WPML plugin (slugs must be translated within WPML).

 #### Custom Taxonomy
-In WordPress, posts have two taxonomies *categories* and *tags*.
-The same system can be added to custom post types with the function **register_taxonomy()**.
-In our case, for the custom post type *intervenant*, we wanted to attach the taxonomy 'matiere' to intervenant, so that we can sort teachers by the subject they teach.
+In WordPress, posts have two taxonomies: *categories* and *tags*.
+A similar system can be added to custom post types.
+For that, use the function **register_taxonomy()**.
+In our case, we wanted to attach the taxonomy 'matiere' to 'intervenant' post type, so that we can sort teachers by the subject they teach.

 [More information about custom taxonomies here](https://developer.wordpress.org/reference/functions/register_taxonomy/)

 #### Translate custom post types
-You have to use the plugin WPML to translate the Custom post types in english or other languages.
+You have to use the plugin WPML to translate the Custom post types in english or other languages:
-Go to *WPML->settings->Post Types Translation*.
-First set your custom post type as *translatable*, then you can click on *Set different slugs in different languages for [...]* to translate the slug.
+1. Go to *WPML->settings->Post Types Translation*.
+2. Set your custom post type as *translatable*.
+3. Click on *Set different slugs in different languages for [...]* to **translate the slug**.

-As always when working with urls in WordPress, you may need very likely to save the permalinks so that the modifcations take effect.
+As always, when working with urls in WordPress, you will have to **refresh the permalinks** so that the modifications take effect.
 For that, go to the general WordPress settings *Settings->Permalinks->Save changes*.

 #### Translate custom taxonomies
-It's the same as for custom post types translation: activate them in WPML settings: *WPML->settings->Taxonomies Translation*.
-Then you will be able to translate them in english.
+It's the same system as for custom post types.
+Indicate them as translatable in WPML settings: *WPML->settings->Taxonomies Translation*.
+Then, you will be able to translate them in english.

 ### Page template
-In WordPress, you can make specific templates for post types that the Webmaster can choose from the back office.
+In WordPress, you can add page templates for specific post types.
+The Webmaster will be able to switch between page templates from the back office.

 In the Caweb theme case, there is a page template for the post type *page*.
-You can select it when you edit a page with Gutenberb.
-Go to the *Settings->Page->Template*.
-You can switch between the default template (defined by *page.php*) and *Page with no title* (defined in out case by *template-no-title.php*).
+You can select it when you edit a page with Gutenberg.
+Go to *Settings->Page->Template*.
+You can switch between the default template (defined by *page.php*) and *Page with no title* (defined in our case by *template-no-title.php*).
-With this template, the h1 tag isn't inputed in the front office by default.
-You must add it with gutenberg with the header block.
-This is very useful if you want to place the h1 elsewhere in the page, for example in a banner.
+With this template, the **h1 tag** isn't inputed in the front office by default.
+You can add it with the Gutenberg with the header block.
+This is very useful if you want to place the h1 elsewhere in the page, for example in a banner block.

 Creating a page template isn't very difficult:
 1. Create a .php file in your theme files.
-You can name it how you want.
+You choose whatever name you want.
 2. At the top of the file, open <?php tags and put the following comments:
     '''
     <?php
     /**
-    \* Template Name: The Name of your template
+    * Template Name: The Name of your template
-    \* Template Post Type: The Post type you want to apply it to
+    * Template Post Type: The Post type you want to apply it to */
-    \*/
     ?>
     '''
-3. Then you can use the WP loop just as you normally do with generic template parts.
+3. Then, you can use the WordPress loop just as you normally do with generic template parts.

 ### Custom language switcher